 How Can I Fight the Charges?

-A lot of times the issue becomes, did the person know that the other party was underage?
+Often, the issue becomes, did the person know that the other party was underage?
 Sometimes you have an argument that you didn't know.

 You were on a website, for example, that is 18 or older, so I would figure everybody was 18.
 What usually ends up happening when I see these cases